dangeles/dangeles.github.io/_posts/2019-11-24-OnKindness.md

 What I can remember is that as I stumbled on to the curb, my phone rang.
-A friend, Colin, called me because he was with another college buddy of ours Sean and they wanted to reminisce.
+A friend, Colin, called me because he was with another college buddy of ours, Sean, and they wanted to reminisce.
 When they found out what had transpired, the two of them organized to airlift me somewhere I could get the